 Recipe Overview

-Why you’ll love it: Simple yet flavorful, this spaghetti squash with Parmesan and herbs is a perfect side dish or a great base for a topping such as marinara sauce.
+Why you’ll love it: Simple yet flavorful, this spaghetti squash with Parmesan and herbs is a perfect side dish, or you can top it with marinara sauce.
 Spaghetti squash is a tasty low carb and gluten-free alternative to regular pasta.
-It’s easy to prepare and is so flavorful.
+It’s easy to prepare and so flavorful!

 How long it takes: 50 minutes